-The game is also notable for its heavy use in promotion for the Super Game Boy, featuring an enhanced color palette as well as a game border resembling the original arcade machine.
+Donkey Kong is notable for its heavy cross-promotion with the Super Game Boy accessory for SNES.
+When played on Super Game Boy, the game features an enhanced color palette and limited voice samples, as well as a unique frame border resembling the original Donkey Kong arcade cabinet.

 It was re-released on the Nintendo 3DS eShop as a Virtual Console title in 2011.

 As in the original arcade game, Mario serves as the player character.
 His primary skill is jumping, which allows players to traverse each level's platforms and avoid various hazards such as touching a dangerous enemy or suffering a fatal drop.
 Hammer items placed in certain levels can be used to destroy most enemies; however, Mario cannot jump while using a Hammer.
 Unless the player is holding certain items which can act as an improvised shield, any damage dealt against Mario usually leads to instant death.

 Mario sports a handful of new abilities in order to account for the game's expanded scope.
 He can pick up and throw certain objects and enemies in a manner similar to Super Mario Bros.
 2, which is critical for solving many puzzles.
 The Hammer can be thrown in the same way, potentially allowing players to retain this powerful item between separate platforms if they can catch the Hammer again before it falls out of reach.
 In addition to his basic jump, Mario can now jump even higher by performing a handstand, or by changing his running direction just prior to jumping.
 While hand-standing, Mario can also use his feet to catch falling barrels.
 With proper timing, Mario can execute a triple-jump to reach even greater heights.
 He can even hang onto ropes, allowing Mario to shimmy across with his hands or spin in place.
 Mario can be launched across great distances if the player jumps while spinning on a rope.